ArtskydJ/tweet-tweet/AUTHENTICATION.md

 authenticating `tweet-tweet`
 ----------------------------

-A few steps are required to set up a twitter account with OAuth.
+A few steps are required to set up a Twitter account with OAuth.

-Here are the steps to allow `tweet-tweet` to post on your twitter account:
+Here are the steps to allow `tweet-tweet` to post on your Twitter account:

-- Create an Application (This lets twitter know what is accessing your account.)
+- Create an Application (This lets Twitter know what is accessing your account.)
 	- Go to https://apps.twitter.com/app/new
 	- Fill out the form
 	- Click 'Yes, I agree'